uhrohraggy/developer.chrome.com/site/en/docs/extensions/migrating/improve-security/index.md

 - JavaScript files pulled from the developer's server.
 - Any library hosted on a [CDN][mdn-cdn].

 Alternative approaches are available, depending on your use case and the reason for remote hosting.
-Here are a few examples:

-- Use configuration to control features and logic
-- Move functionality to your server
-- Bundle third-party JS into your extension

-Configuration-driven features and logic
-: Your extension loads and caches a remote configuration (for example a JSON file) at runtime.
-The cached configuration determines which features are enabled.

-Externalized logic with a remote service
-: Your extension calls a remote web service.
-This lets you keep code private and change it as needed while avoiding the extra overhead of resubmitting to the Chrome Web Store.
+You can find a discussion of this topic in [Replace remotely hosted code](/docs/extensions/migrating/remote-hosted-code/), which includes a list of approaches to consider.
+A few are highlighted here with sample code.

-Bundle third-party libraries
+### Bundle third-party libraries {: #bundle-third-party }

-: Your extension includes minified files.
+To bundle third-party libraries, your extension includes minified files.
 Popular frameworks such as [React](https://reactjs.org/docs/cdn-links.html) and [Bootstrap](https://getbootstrap.com/docs/5.1/getting-started/introduction/) have minified versions available for download.
-Include them in your bundle and reference them as you would any other script.
-For example:
+Include them in your bundle and reference them as you would any other file.
+(See the example below.)
+Note that regardless of whatever libraries you use, if they reference additional JavaScript files, they should do so using the `import` statement.

 ```html
 <script src="./react-dom.production.min.js"></script>